Olives99/Apassra-Kongpanlad/Deployed-Extensions.md

 `$$math$$`
 `\[math\]`
 `\\[math\\]`
 Many flavor allow math to be embedded.
 Since these formulas often use TeX-like code (less often ASCIImath or MathML), it is reasonable to use TeX-inspired affixes, most with leading backslash, to mark it up.
-Both inline and block math (equations) is usually possible.
+Both inline math (e.g. variable) and block math (mostly equations) is usually possible.
 * [Test math syntax](http://johnmacfarlane.net/babelmark2/?normalize=1&text=Inline+%24m*c%5E2%24+or+%5C(m+%5Ccdot+g%C2%A0%5Ctimes+h%5C)+or+%5C%5C(%3D+E%5C%5C)+or+%7B%24%24%7D%3D+W%7B%2F%24%24%7D%0A%0A%24%24E+%3D+m*c%5E2%24%24%0A%0A%5C%5BE+%3D+m*c%5E2%5C%5D%0A%0A%5C%5C%5BE+%3D+m*c%5E2%5C%5C%5D)
 * **Recommendation:** Use fenced syntax above for math blocks, e.g. a full proof.
 Standardize single dollar affixes for inline math in a dedicated **math module**.
 As a part of this, invent numbered equation/formula syntax, e.g. `($)` line prefix.

 ## Metadata Extensions

+### Document info
 `% Markdown Extensions` ↩︎
 `% Christoph Päper` ↩︎
 `% 2015-07-03`